 This activity is jointly provided by ProCE, Inc. and the Society of Infectious Diseases Pharmacists.
 ProCE, Inc. is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 ACPE Universal Activity Numbers 0221-9999-20-511-H04-P, 0221-9999-20-512-H04-P, 0221-9999-20-513-H04-P and 0221-9999-20-514-H04-P have been assigned to these home study, knowledge-based activities.
 This activity is approved for 4.0 contact hours (0.4 CEU) total in states that recognize ACPE providers.
 Completion of the evaluation and the post-test with a score of 70% or higher are required on each module to receive pharmacy CE credit.
 No partial credit will be given.
 Statements of completion will be issued online at www.ProCE.com, and proof of completion will be posted in NABP CPE Monitor profiles.

 The Society of Infectious Diseases Pharmacists (SIDP) is accredited by the Board of Pharmacy Specialties (BPS) as a provider of board certified infectious diseases pharmacist (BCIDP) credit.
 A BCIDP statement of credit will be issued online upon successful completion of a post-test and online evaluation for each module.
 The post-test must be successfully completed in only one attempt.
 No partial credit will be given.
-BCIDP accreditation begins 11/01/2020 for this activity and is available for one year from this date.
+BCIDP accreditation begins 11/01/2020 and was extended as of 11/1/2021 for this activity and is available for one year from this date.

 Recertification Criteria for Infectious Diseases Pharmacy: BCIDP recertifying via continuing education are required to earn 100 hours of continuing education credit provided by the joint program offered by the Society of Infectious Diseases Pharmacists (SIDP), the American College of Clinical Pharmacy (ACCP) and the American Society of Health-System Pharmacists (ASHP).
 Infectious Diseases Pharmacy Specialty Recertification Courses offered by any of the approved providers may only be completed for recertification credit up to two times, in nonconsecutive years, during the 7-year recertification cycle.
 Candidates should note that there are expiration dates associated with earning BPS recertification credit.
 BPS will only award recertification credit for modules based on the completion and submission date of the post-test assessment.
 For example, a module completed and submitted on October 20 of a particular year will only be credited for that year, even if the due date of the post-test is in January of the following year.
 View all recertification criteria on the BPS website at https://www.bpsweb.org/recertification/recertification-by-continuing-education